mcaliman/mcaliman.github.io/_posts/en/java/2023-04-11-java-hashcode.md

 In this example, we have overridden the `hashCode` method in the `Human` class to calculate the hash code of a `Human` object based on its `firstName`, `lastName`, and `passportNumber` attributes.

-Always remember to use the `hashCode` method correctly when working with objects in Java!
+Always remember to use the `hashCode` method correctly when working with objects in Java.